canonical/openvino-toolkit-snap/checkbox/README.md

 checkbox-openvino-toolkit-2404.install-full-deps
 ```

-Among the dependencies are support for Intel GPUs and NPUs.
+Among the dependencies that are installed is the `openvino-ai-plugins-gimp` snap from the store, which will auto-plug into snapd slots provided by the `openvino-toolkit-2404` snap for testing.

-Note this will NOT install the `openvino-toolkit-2404` snap by default.
+By default, `checkbox-openvino-toolkit-2404.install-full-deps` will NOT install the `openvino-toolkit-2404` snap.
 This is by design as typically tests will be run on a modified version of the snap built and installed locally.
 To install the latest version from the `latest/beta` channel in the Snap Store use:

 ```
 checkbox-openvino-toolkit-2404.install-full-deps --install_from_store